nunogervasio/piloteers-beers/README.md

 Thanks for your consideration for the Junior Frontend Developer role at Piloteers!

-This was my first time working with styled comonents so please forgive me if there are some standared convestions that I missed.
+This was my first time working with styled components so please forgive me if there are some standard conventions that I missed.

 Deployment Instructions: